-Tana's Travels to Alaska, her DESTINATION WEDDING and Costa Rica:
+Tana's Travels to Iceland, Alaska, her own DESTINATION WEDDING and Costa Rica:

 I sailed in the DIAMOND PRINCESS from Seattle to Juneau, Skagway, Tracy Arm, Ketchikan and Victoria.
 Great way to see some of Alaska on a 7 day cruise.
 The ship and service was of coarse Princess standard.
 I was in an obstructed ocean view room, which wasn’t bad at all, (other then the fact that I would tell everyone to always sail with a balcony!) keep in mind the life boats hang below the window so that you can still see out of the whole window.
 You can’t go to ALASKA in an inside room, it is just wrong.
 You can’t enjoy any kind of a view (which you see all the time) or wild life.